-MCAR-145.A.35 Certifying staff and category B1 and B2 support staff
+MCAR-145.A.35 Certifying staff and support staff

-- (a) In addition to the appropriate requirements of MCAR-145.A.30(g) and (h), the organisation shall ensure that certifying staff and category B1 and B2 support staff have an adequate understanding of the relevant aircraft and/or components to be maintained together with the associated organisation procedures.
-In the case of certifying staff, this must be accomplished before the issue or re-issue of the certification authorisation. - (i) "Support staff" means those staff holding a MCAR-66 aircraft maintenance licence in category BI and/or B2 with the appropriate aircraft ratings, working in a base maintenance environment while not necessarily holding certification privileges. - (ii) "Relevant aircraft and/or components", means those aircraft or components specified in the particular certification authorisation. - (iii) "Certification authorisation" means the authorisation issued to certifying staff by the organisation and which specifies the fact that they may sign certificates of release to service within the limitations stated in such authorisation on behalf of the approved organisation.
+- (a) In addition to the appropriate requirements of MCAR-145.A.30(g) and (h), the organisation shall ensure that certifying staff and support staff have an adequate understanding of the relevant aircraft and/or components to be maintained together with the associated organisation procedures.
+In the case of certifying staff, this must be accomplished before the issue or re-issue of the certification authorisation. - (i) "Support staff" means those staff holding a MCAR-66 aircraft maintenance licence in category B1, B2 and/or B3 with the appropriate aircraft ratings, working in a base maintenance environment while not necessarily holding certification privileges. - (ii) "Relevant aircraft and/or components", means those aircraft or components specified in the particular certification authorisation. - (iii) "Certification authorisation" means the authorisation issued to certifying staff by the organisation and which specifies the fact that they may sign certificates of release to service within the limitations stated in such authorisation on behalf of the approved organisation. - (b) Excepting those cases listed in MCAR-145.A.30(j) and MCAR-66.A.20(a)3(ii) the organisation may only issue a certification authorisation to certifying staff in relation to the basic categories or subcategories and any type rating listed on the aircraft maintenance licence as required by MCAR-66, subject to the licence remaining valid throughout the validity period of the authorisation and the certifying staff remaining in compliance with MCAR-66. - (c) The organisation shall ensure that all certifying staff and support staff are involved in at least six months of actual relevant aircraft or component maintenance experience in any consecutive two year period.